panglesd/slipshow/docs/quick-start.rst

 <https://github.com/panglesd/slipshow/releases/latest>`_ page of the
 project.
 Save the file corresponding to your architecture, and make it available by moving to a directory included in your ``$PATH``, eg ``/usr/local/bin``.

+Note that Mac user needs to have a homebrew installation until `this bug <https://github.com/panglesd/slipshow/issues/145>`_ is fixed.

 You can test that the ``slipshow`` binary is available by running: